vmstan/gravity-sync/README.md

 #### Key-Pair Authentication
 This is the preferred option, as it's more reliable and less dependant on third party plugins.

 You'll need to generate an SSH key for your secondary Pi-hole user and copy it to your primary Pi-hole.
-This will allow you to connect to and copy the gravity.db file without needing a password each time.
+This will allow you to connect to and copy the necessary files without needing a password each time.
 When generating the SSH key, accept all the defaults and do not put a passphrase on your key file.

 *Note: If you already have this setup on your systems for other purposes, you can skip this step.*